Have you ever wondered what happens if you eat the leaves of tea instead of only making tea from them? Is it good for you? Do they taste good?

 However, there are also some reasons why you may not want to eat them…

-Keep reading to find out the pros and cons of eating tea leaves and if you decide to try it, some tips on how to choose the best ones for eating and how to prepare them.
+And in case you decide to try it, some tips on how to choose the best ones for eating and how to prepare them.

 Are tea leaves edible?